vnpugh/Pixel-Art-Maker/README.md

 1. Defining variables with const and let.
 2. Accessing and interacting with the DOM by using document object methods.
 3. Declaring functions and attaching them to DOM objects (event listeners).
+4. Calling preventDefault() to cancel an event.
-4. Writing nested for loops and using for loop variables.
+5. Writing nested for loops and using for loop variables.